This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• If you brine the salmon, make sure you use enough water to cover it in the brine solution.
-The amount of brine solution will vary depending on the size of your salmon and the size of the container you place it in.
-If you need more water, add 1 tablespoon of salt and 1 teaspoon of sugar for each additional cup of water.
+Brining Tips: If you choose to brine the salmon, use enough water to fully submerge it.
+The amount you need depends on the size of your salmon and the container.
+For extra brine, add 1 tablespoon of salt and 1 teaspoon of sugar per additional cup of water.

 Nutrition